LivePersonInc/developer-center/pages/documents/agent-interactions/agent-workspace-sdk/overview.md

 root-link: true
 ---

-### Getting Started

-Follow the steps below to integrate the application you developed using the client.

-1. Reference the [Client SDK](https://lpcdn.lpsnmedia.net/webagent/client-SDK.min.js){:target="_blank"}.
-2. In your LiveEngage account, define a new custom widget with the URL of your web application (which uses the client-SDK).
-[Learn more](guides-agent-workspace-widget.html){:target="_blank"}.

 ### Introduction

 The Agent Workspace Widget SDK is a lightweight, client-side package for communicating with the LiveEngage Agent Workspace.
 Using this SDK, Agent Managers can add custom widgets to LiveEngage, making it possible to integrate applications into the Agent Workspace.

 With the SDK, brands will find two-way communication between LivePerson and external applications, more in-depth information about the visitor and the engagement, the ability to send conversation lines directly from the application, and the ability to transfer the conversation transcript automatically to the external application.